Why is it Important to Hire Quality Contact Center Managers?

 Good contact center supervisors need to know when to proceed, and when to weigh evidence with intuition.

-At their core, great leaders are great problem-solvers, taking measures to be proactive and resolve conflicts before they arise.
+At their core, great leaders are great problem-solvers, taking measures to be proactive, reduce escalations and resolve conflicts before they arise.

 Entrepreneur and Glenn Llopis writes in Forbes that problem-solving is an immensely important characteristic in a good leader, and poses that skilled leaders “have the patience to step back and see the problem at-hand through broadened observation; circular vision.
 They see around, beneath and beyond the problem itself.
 They see well-beyond the obvious.
 The most effective leaders approach problems through a lens of opportunity."